computational-san/sans_data_competition/content/intro.md

 2. If you are new to naturalistic data processing, we encourage you to try applying methods described in the [Naturalistic Data Analysis tutorials](https://naturalistic-data.org)

 3. Form a team, or work solo.
 Once you are ready, register your team/individual entry.
-Registration is free, and will open March 4th, 2022.
+Registration is free, and is now open.
 You may enter as late as the day of submission.

 4. To be a participant in the competition, at least one member of your team will need to register for the main [SANS 2022 Conference](https://socialaffectiveneuro.org/conference/#registration).
 In addition, you will need to register for the main conference to attend the computational symposium where winners, prizes, and more will be announced.